brockpetrie/vue-moment/readme.md

 ## Passing Your Date

-Moment.js expects your input to be either: a valid ISO 8601 formatted string (see <http://momentjs.com/docs/#/parsing/string/>), a valid `Date` object, or a date string with an accompanying format pattern (i.e. when you know the format of the date input).
+Moment.js expects your input to be either: a valid ISO 8601 formatted string (see <http://momentjs.com/docs/#/parsing/string/>), a valid `Date` object, a Unix timestamp (must be passed as a Number), or a date string with an accompanying format pattern (i.e. when you know the format of the date input).
 For the latter, `vue-moment` allows you to pass your date and format pattern(s) as an array, like such:

 ```html
 <span>{{ [ someDate, "MM.DD.YY" ] | moment("dddd, MMMM Do YYYY") }}</span>